TuanDao-0110/HSL_Bike_Data/readme.md

 # Introduction

-This is the pre-assignment for Solita Dev Academy Finland 2023.
-The project is to create a UI and a backend service for displaying data from journeys made with city bikes in the Helsinki Capital area.
+The project is to create a UI and a backend service for displaying data from journeys made with city bikes which operated by HSL bike render system in the Helsinki Capital area.
 # Deployment:

 https://bike-app-2pf8.onrender.com/